Ten ways to ruin your short-term mission trip

 Stunned, Jeff just stood there.
 For a millisecond, he tried to think of a snappy comeback.
 Then he decided not to respond as Katy turned back toward her friends.

 What Katy had just done seemed very inappropriate.
 Even outside the Youth in Mission context, her language and manner seemed too coquettish.
-As far as Youth in Mission was concerned, what she had done ran counter to several things emphasized during their week of training: (1) The need to protect team dynamics and guard against cross-cultural misunderstandings by avoiding romantic involvements during the summer, (2) The insidiousness of sexual temptations during lonely times they might encounter in their eight weeks away from family and friends, and, (3) Specifically for Jeff and Katy's team, the opportunities they might have in Nigeria to challenge the prevalent Islamic view that American Christians were morally bankrupt.
+As far as Youth in Mission was concerned, what she had done ran counter to several cautions raised during their week of training: (1) The need to protect team dynamics and guard against cross-cultural misunderstandings by avoiding romantic involvements during the summer, (2) The insidiousness of sexual temptations during lonely times they might encounter in their eight weeks away from family and friends, (3) Specifically for Jeff and Katy's team, the opportunities they might have in Nigeria to challenge the prevalent Islamic view that American Christians were morally bankrupt.

 As the evening went on, Jeff wondered what he was supposed to do now.